naggie/sd01/README.md

 ### Features
-1. Advertisement of a service identified by a service type
+1. Advertisement of a IP + port for a given service by name
-2. Advertisement of port of service
-3. Heartbeat/timeout mechanism to detect currently active services
+2. Timeout mechanism to remove services that have disappeared

 ### Non-features